ratwolfzero/hopalong_python/README.md

 ##### Method Invariance

-Despite variations in density estimation techniques (e.g., pixel-based, histograms, or KDE) and visualization settings (such as resolution or bin size), the underlying geometric structure of the attractor remains unchanged.
+Despite variations in density estimation techniques (pixel-based or histograms) and visualization settings (such as resolution or bin size), the underlying geometric structure of the attractor remains unchanged.
 These methods influence how density is represented but do not alter the attractor's intrinsic shape or dynamics.

 **1. Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)